Jirles/kdnuggets-roundup/README.md

 Kdnuggets is a leading website in Data Science, Business Analytics, Big Data, Data Mining, and Machine Learning.
 It's [award-winning coverage](https://www.kdnuggets.com/about/index.html) is viewed by over 500,000 unique monthly visitors, and over 200,000 subscribers.

-_(None of those awards, however, are for it's web design - it's got a layout only a data scientist would love <3)_
+_( None of those awards, however, are for it's web design - it's got a layout only a data scientist would love <3.
+In fact, the CLI may be an improvement ;) )_

 ## Installation